 - Reporting categories: You can add or delete the specific CTA element reporting categories using this option.
-Reporting category enables reporting on the CTA elements across the organisation.
+Reporting category enables reporting on the CTA elements across the organization.
 CTA type, priority, reason, status, or snooze reason may each have different reporting categories.
 When Admins create a new CTA element, it can be mapped to a common CTA element category.
-For example, if you have multiple Risk CTA types across the organisation, you can create a report with just 1 condition CTA Type reporting category = 'Risk.'
+For example, if you have multiple Risk CTA types across the organization, you can create a report with just 1 condition CTA Type reporting category = 'Risk.'

 - Default Open Status: This option is available in the CTA status section.
 When adding a new CTA in the Cockpit, this will be the default.

 - Default Closed Status: This option is available in the CTA status section.
 It is used for the quick-close (checkbox) feature in Cockpit.
 This is also the status of a CTA when it is marked as closed in the main interface.